neuromat/EEGretrieving/statistical_analysis/Readme.txt

 This folder contains the source code used in the statistical analysis.

-## PREPROCESSED_DATA
+## GET THE PREPROCESSED_DATA

-1) Download the preprocessed data from https://drive.google.com/open?id=1sgcGKPoyXpitog96V64wh216WjG1TeHa
+1) Download the preprocessed data from https://neuromat.numec.prp.usp.br/neuromatdb/EEGretrieving/ to this folder

 or